ESTABLISHING LIABILITY IN MEDICAL CASES

 In order for a medical malpractice lawyer to successfully litigate a claim, the victim must prove that the health care provider owed a duty to the patient, that the health care provider failed in performing that duty, and that the patient suffered a personal injury, such as cerebral palsy, as a result of the health care provider's failure to follow through on that duty.

 Some victims of medical malpractice become permanently disabled as a result of their doctor's actions.
 They face long-term rehabilitation and may not be able to return to work.
 To attain deserved compensation for such victims, an experienced medical malpractice lawyer can bring a claim against any health care providers that have been negligent, including doctors, nurses, pharmacists, and dentists, as well as corporate entities such as hospitals, nursing homes, and insurance companies.
 If you suspect that you or a loved one has been a victim of medical malpractice, we encourage you to speak with our medical malpractice lawyer in Utah.
-Because the statute of limitations to file a medical malpractice claim in Utah is two years, it is important to contact our medical malpractice lawyer in Provo as soon as possible to discuss your case.
+Because the statute of limitations to file a medical malpractice claim in Utah is two years, it is important to contact Mr, Harris as soon as possible to discuss your case.